Chapter 7: Just a Normal Day

 The contact was brief and scorching.
 A renewed and irrational terror gripped Lenora’s heart and she found she was unable to budge.
 The touch lasted no more then a second before strong arms pried the stranger off her, but it was too late.
 The pleasant dream was gone.

 “Get lost!”
 Renee shouted.
 She shoved him easily away and put herself between Lenora and the stranger.
-Instinctively, Lenora pulled herself closer to Renee’s elbow and forced herself to start breathing again.
+Instinctively, Lenora pulled herself close to Renee’s elbow, putting her friend between the drunk and herself, and forced herself to start breathing again.

 Speckles of light danced in her vision.